howerj/cdb/readme.md

-Calling "cdb\_seek" multiple times on the same location has no effect (the "fseek" C standard library function may discard buffers if called multiple times on the same location even though the file position has not changed).
+Calling "cdb\_seek" multiple times on the same location has no effect (the "fseek" C standard library function may discard buffers if called multiple times on the same location even though the file position has not changed, resulting in a performance degradation).

+There is currently no way to query the file position (although it is stored internally to the library).

 * cdb\_foreach

 The "cdb\_foreach" function calls a callback for each value within the CDB database.
-The callback is passed an optional "param".
+The callback is passed an optional "param", that you may use to store a pointer to value or structure.
 If the callback returns negative or a non-zero number then the for-each loop is terminated early (a positive number is returned, a negative number results in -1 being returned).
 If the callback returns zero then the next value, if any, is processed with the callback being called again.

 The callback is passed a structure which contains the location within the CDB database that contains the key and value.
 The keys and values are not presented in any specific order and the order should not be expected to stay the same between calls.

 To read either a key or a value you must call "cdb\_seek" before calling "cdb\_read" yourself.

-Passing in NULL is allowed and is not a No-Operation, it can be used to effectively check the integrity of the database.
+Passing in NULL is allowed and is not a No-Operation, it can be used to check the integrity of the database as much as is possible without checksums being present.

 * cdb\_read\_word\_pair